1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: OLB/WR/FS/NT/TE

-Previously I had them choosing Dez Bryant, but Bill Parcells doesn’t typically draft WR’s in the first round but he does have a lot of experience drafting Linebackers.
+Previously I had them choosing Dez Bryant, but given that he didn’t even participate in the combine drills and there is a perceived notion that like Anthony Davis he has a maturity problem and he’s no longer available, I’m going with JPP.
 Personally I think he has a high bust rate and have compared him to Vernon Gholston on many occasions as he too is a one year wonder and a workout warrior but with a great combine he has clearly shown that he has the tangibles to be an excellent rusher at the next level.
 Whether or not he can parlay those skills into actual results remains to be seen.
-With Dan Williams off of the board they will have to wait to replace the 34 year old Jason Ferguson.
+With Dan Williams off the board they will have to wait to replace the 34 year old Jason Ferguson.
 The signing of Karlos Dansby makes it unlikely they will take Rolando McClain, although with the constant injuries to Channing Crowder it’s not out of the question.
-With the release of Gibril Wilson they could draft Joe Haden with the intention of moving Sean Smith back to FS.
-That would give Miami one of the best young secondary’s in the NFL.
+With the release of Gibril Wilson their need for a Safety will have to be satisfied sometime within the first 4 rounds.

 Team needs: RT/SS/CB/OG/RB

-14. Seattle Seahawks (via Denver Broncos): C.J.
-Spiller RB, Clemson
+14. Seattle Seahawks (via Denver Broncos): Trent Williams OT, Oklahoma

 15. New York Giants: Derrick Morgan DE, Georgia Tech